hypo69/hypo/pytest/gemini - set 4/en/src/webdriver/firefox/extentions/try_path_1.3.5/scripts/try_xpath_content.md

 4. **Comprehensive Testing:** The `test_focusItem_valid_input` now includes basic mocking.
 It's crucial to add many more tests covering various valid and invalid element types (`isNodeItem`, `isAttrItem`, `isElementItem`).
 Add tests for cases where `item` is `None` or `null`.

-5. **Error Handling:** The `test_focusItem_invalid_input` demonstrates how to test exception handling.
+5. **Error Handling:** The `test_focusItem_invalid_input` demonStartes how to test exception handling.
 You need to handle cases where the input might lead to errors in the JavaScript code.

 6. **Example Structure:**  The example structure now explains that you need to replace the `...` placeholders with your specific test logic.